maciejhirsz/logos/book/src/contributing/fuzzing.md

 ```

 Note that it may run for a (very) long time before
-it encounter any bug.
+encountering any bug.

 ## Replaying a Crash

 If you happen to find a bug that crashes the program,
-you can reply it with
+you can replay it with

 ```bash
 cargo afl run logos-fuzz < out/default/crashes/crash_file